lukegiuff/centerstreetit/content/services/multi-factor-authentication.md

       allowing for seamless integration into everyday workflows.
 Users can authenticate their identity with minimal disruption to their routine, fostering a secure environment without introducing excessive friction
+  - title: Compliance and Risk Management
+    description: Many industries face strict regulatory requirements related to data protection.
+By implementing MFA, organizations not only enhance their security but also align themselves with compliance mandates, reducing potential legal and financial risks associated with data breaches.
+  - title: Cost-Effective Prevention
+    description: The costs associated with a data breach can be staggering, encompassing fines, recovery efforts, and reputational damage.
+Investing in multifactor authentication is a cost-effective measure that can prevent breaches before they occur, safeguarding both financial assets and organizational reputation.
+  - title: Adaptability
+    description: Multifactor authentication solutions can be tailored to suit the unique needs of your organization.
+Whether it's a small business or a large enterprise, these solutions can scale according to user orientation, adding additional security measures as the organization grows.
 show_features: true
 features_title: "Multifactor authentication can be implemented using various methods:"
 features: